MechanicalDragon0687/BAX/README.md

 Copy any BAX animation files to `sdmc:/bax/` ("bax" folder on the SD card).
 BAX will randomly choose one animation from all animations found in the folder.

 Put the FIRM to be loaded afterwards (CFW, secondary bootloader, Linux, etc) on `sdmc:/bax/boot.firm`.
+If for some reason you want to keep the FIRM elsewhere (easier to maintain/update, etc) you can also create a file `sdmc:/bax/boot.txt` that contains the plaintext ASCII path to the FIRM (f.e. `boot.txt` can contain the text `"sdmc:/firm/cfw.firm"` without the quotes).
 Compatibility appears to be perfect, although further testing is required.

 If you want to skip the animation playback, press `X` during playback.
 The animation will halt until you let go, giving you time to press any other necessary buttons until the next FIRM is loaded and executed.